-The details of each of these processes can be found in Annex C (GNSO Input Process), Annex D (GNSO Guidance Process) and Annex E (GNSO Expedited Policy Development Process).
-The WG recognizes that there may be certain elements that may need further consideration and as such requests input on these processes, in particular the following questions:
+The details of each of these processes can be found in the proposed manuals to be included as part of the GNSO Operating Procedures namely Annex C (GNSO Input Process), Annex D (GNSO Guidance Process) and Annex F (GNSO Expedited Policy Development Process).
+Furthermore, in order to implement these processes, a number of changes to the bylaws are expected to be necessary as outlined in Annex E (GGP) and Annex G (EPDP).